jack-thomas/uwrfRegression/README.md

 ## Functions In This Package

 The following packages are included as part of this package.
 Please note that some of them are not yet completed.
+See [projects](projects/) for more information.

 - ``cmlr()``, multiple linear regression.
 - ``cslr()``, simple linear regression.
 - ``csts()``, which does seasonal time series stuff.
-(Currently, I only work if you have data from the first subperiod of the first period to the last subperiod of the last period.
-For example, if you have quarterly data, it must begin with quarter one and end with quarter four.)
 - ``eSmooth()``, exponential smoothing for time series.
 - ``ts.poly()``, polynomial time series regression.